A novel class of energy-preserving Runge-Kutta methods for the Korteweg-de Vries equation: High-order energy-preserving schemes based on the QAV reformulation

 \begin{rmk} It is well known that the Gaussian collocation methods satisfy the symplectic condition \eqref{RK-symplectic-condition}, so they can be used to develop arbitrarily high-order energy-preserving algorithms based on our theory.
 Specially, for the $1$-stage Gaussian collocation method, we can deduce the corresponding QAV-EPRK system

 Eliminating $U_1, Q_1, k_1,$ we have

 It is readily to show that the scheme \eqref{AVF} can be also obtained by applying the AVF method for the original model \eqref{Hamilton-KdV} \cite{Quispel2008A,Gong2014Some}.
-Therefore, for the case of KdV equation, the $1$-stage QAV-EPRK scheme is equivalent to the AVF method.
+Therefore, for the KdV equation, the AVF method is a special case of our proposed methods.
 In addition, according to the book \cite{2006Geometric}, our proposed QAV-EPRK schemes based on the Gaussian collocation coefficients are naturally symmetric. \end{rmk}